zaczap/bios201/Workshop2/README.md

 use them to provide non-default values.
 The last two we will only use for the second-pass alignment.

-**NOTE:** There are *lots* of parameters that you can adjust.
-Most default parameters work well for us, but there is a note on the STARs homepage:
+**NOTE:** There are *many* parameters that you can adjust.
+Most default parameters work well for us, but there is a note on the STAR homepage:
 "This release was tested with the default parameters for human and mouse genomes.
 Please contact the author for a list of recommended parameters for much larger or much smaller genomes."
 Keep that in mind if you want to